 This classic sauce may be viewed as a barbecue sauce, but it has a larger range of spices in it to give it more flavor.
 This sauce is also thinner than most traditional barbecue sauce.

-Arby’s sauce tastes like a barbecue sauce that has been leveled up.
+Arby’s sauce tastes like a BBQ sauce that has been leveled up.
 It packs a kick of garlic, onion, paprika, and so much more.

 Easy Sandwich and Dipping Sauce Recipes